Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Cheersh," he mumbled.
 They swallowed.

 At least it was pretty good artificial raspberry flavor.
 A solid eight out of ten, as synthetic fruit chemistry went.
-Coombes had no idea what flavor Daar’s was, but judging from the smell…there were fish oils in there, at least.
+Coombes had no idea what flavor Daar’s was, but judging from the smell... there were fish oils in there, at least.

 "How’s your radio?"